gomathishankar28/ms3_meercq/README.md

 *   search based on multiple criteria (company name, username) for quick retreival of known contacts.
 *   Provision to extend for more service types.
 *   To edit company images on contact cards on click of the image
+*   To highlight featured / verified Company cards.
+*   To display Last Modified date as part of contact card.

 ## **Technologies Used**